-Citing this vast body of work, ASBH historians have called the ASBH project the largest single design effort by Frank Lloyd Wright.
-We’re finding evidence to suggest that Wright and Arthur L. Richards, his marketing partner, may have seen the heavy lift as a necessity.
+Citing a vast body of drawings and plans, historians have called the ASBH project the largest single design effort by Frank Lloyd Wright.

 Since the house originally had no drive, garage or carport, a garage was added in 1976.
 It was both practical and necessary to the preservation of the house.